DivyanshChaudhary0/HTML-and-CSS-Projects/Ignite_our_App/README.md

 A `library` is a collection of packages that perform specific operations whereas a `framework` contains the basic flow and architecture of an application.
 The major difference between them is the complexity.
 Libraries contain a number of methods that a developer can just call whenever they write code.
 React js is library and Angular is Framework.

 The `framework` provides the flow of a software application and tells the developer what it needs and calls the code provided by the developer as required.
 If a `library` is used, the application calls the code from the library.

+## Q: What is JSX?
+A: JSX is a collection of javascript and html . its html like syntax.
+We can write javascript in it.
+ `Babel` converts the JSX code into the `ReactElement` and parcel convert it to `HTML Element`.

+## Q: `React Component` ?
+A: `Class based component` & `Functional component`

+## Q: What is a `Functional component`?
+A: A `Functional component` is a normal javscript function that returns some piece of JSX code or we can say returns one or more react element.

+## Q: What is `Component composition`?
+A: Component inside another component is called `Component composition`.